Welcome to my profile.

 Sessions are 60 minutes long and will ordinarily take place weekly unless agreed otherwise.

-I currently offer telephone counselling and video (Zoom) counselling.
+I currently offer telephone, video (Zoom) and face-face counselling.
 I offer day time and early evening appointments.